jno3/jno3.github.io/writeups/precious.md

 Nmap done: 1 IP address (0 hosts up) scanned in 3.47 seconds
 ```

-The host seems to be down and when I access it I'm redirected to http://precious.htb, so I change the /etc/hosts file to relate the IP to the address.
+The host seems to be down and when I access it in the browser I'm redirected to http://precious.htb, so I change the /etc/hosts file to relate the IP to the address.
 After that, I run the scan against the address and get this:

 ```
 ┌──(j㉿kali)-[~/Desktop/HTB/precious]